Test in a live environment

 Console.WriteLine(text)

 This article has guided developers through the process of effectively working with PDF files in C# using the IronPDF library.
-It began by illustrating the setup of a dedicated Visual Studio project and proceeded with the straightforward installation of IronPDF via the NuGet package manager.
+It began by illustrating the setup of a dedicated Visual Studio project and proceeded with the straightforward installation of IronPDF via the NuGet Package Manager.
 The article then provided a step-by-step explanation of how to import the necessary libraries, set the IronPDF license key, load a PDF file, extract text content, and display the extracted text from all the pages.
-You can also save the extracted text into txt file using C#
+You can also save the extracted text into a TXT file using C#.

-The complete article on Read PDF files using IronPDF can be found at the following link.
-The code example on C# PDFreader is available here.
-For more code examples using IronPDF, please visit this page.
-IronPDF also offers extensive documentation to answer questions of all the developers and provide full hand on support.
+The complete article on Read PDF files using IronPDF can be found on the following how-to page.
+The code example on the C# PDF reader is also available.
+For more code examples using IronPDF, please visit this example page.
+IronPDF also offers extensive documentation to answer questions of all the developers and provide full hands-on support.
 IronPDF offers a free trial license so the users can explore its full functionality before deciding to purchase a perpetual license.